Monitor and Troubleshoot Long-Running File IQ Scan and Aggregation Jobs

 Note: Extended scan durations are expected when a volume is first connected to the File IQ appliance or if there have been significant changes (for example, during a bulk file import to the volume).
 Volumes containing a large number of directories and files may require several days to complete initial scanning, depending on their size.

-If a volume pull or a scan and aggregation process runs for more than 24 hours, the NMC displays a notification.
+If a volume sync or a scan and aggregation process runs for more than 24 hours, the NMC displays a notification.
 These alerts are designed to keep you informed and enable proactive troubleshooting of extended operations.

-Types of Notifications
+Types of Long-Running File IQ Notifications

 The following are two types of long-running operation notifications: